ganastor/htpc-download-box/README.md

 ## Hardware configuration

-I'm using a [Virtualbox](https://www.virtualbox.org/) VM (6 cores, 8 GB RAM) with 1TB disk for data.
+My testing environment is a [Virtualbox](https://www.virtualbox.org/) VM (6 cores, 8 GB RAM) with 1TB disk for data.
 It is enough for basic setup and testing of this application stack.
 The amount of cores and RAM are at this level to enable (some) transcoding by the plex server.

 It has Almalinux 8.6 with Docker installed.

 You can also use a Raspberry Pi, a Synology NAS, a Windows or Mac computer.
 The stack should work fine on all these systems, but you'll have to adapt the Docker stack below to your OS.
-I'll only focus on a standard Linux installation here.
+I'll only focus on a standard Linux installation here, more specificly a RHEL based distro.
+This is just personal preference.

 ## Software stack